Elections (New Zealand)

 Political parties

-There are a number of different political parties that are active in New Zealand, but this hasn't always been the case.
+There are a number of different political parties that are active in Aotearoa New Zealand.
+The websites below will help you understand more about them and what they stand for.

 Te Ara: The Encyclopedia of New Zealand